mbredel/thesis-template/README.md

 ### thesis.tex

-The _thesis.tex_ file contains the basic structure all the chapter-files that contain the actual content of your thesis.
+The _thesis.tex_ file contains the basic structure and all the chapter-files that contain the actual content of your thesis.
 Thus, you have to modify this file in order to incorporate your content files.

 ##### Two-sided vs. one-sided